cosmos/cosmos-sdk/docs/spec/staking/01_state.md

 address which can be derived from the validator's `ConsPubKey`.

 `ValidatorsByPower` is an additional index that provides a sorted list o potential validators to quickly determine the current active set.
+Here ConsensusPower is validator.Tokens/10^6.
 Note that all validators where `Jailed` is true are not stored within this index.

 `LastValidatorsPower` is a special index that provides a historical list of the last-block's bonded validators.
 This index remains constant during a block but